waxbetty/Sushi-fork-1/readme.md

 We have created a name space that allows us to differentiate the two `<ul>` lists in `start.html` and apply different styles.

-Add the following to our style block:
+Add the following to our style sheet:

 ```css
 .nav {